 WHAT IS KEY WHEN UPDATING YOUR SKINCARE ROUTINE FOR FALL?

-When preparing your skin for fall and winter it is important to start using the right products early enough (i.e. now) to adjust the skin for weather changes.
-For example, the change in temperature between summer and fall, going from warm to cold, humid to dry (or depending where you live, to cold and damp) is often much more challenging for the skin than between spring and summer.
+For sensitive and problem skin, when going into fall, wind and humidity along with increasingly cooler temperatures are key issues to tackle.
+The change in temperature between summer and fall, going from warm to cold, humid to dry (or depending where you live, to cold and damp) is often much more challenging for skin than between spring and summer.
 Keep in mind that it is not only the outside temperatures that vary.
 Moving between heated, dry indoor air and the cold air outside is the main cause for dehydrated skin during the colder months.
-On top of this, office air conditioning system can also cause reactivity and dryness in skin.
+On top of this, office air conditioning can also cause reactivity and dryness in skin.

 WHAT HAPPENS IN THE SKIN WHEN THE AIR TEMPERATURE DROPS?